sinhp/sinhp.github.io/files/CT/other.md

-This list includes files related to
+This folder includes files of my talks and presentations on subjects related to category theory.
- * Elementary toposes
- * Categories
- * Universal Algebra
- * ...